 “How can I improve my ROAS?”

-These are the two most common questions when it comes to ROAS and in both cases, there’s no one-size-fits-all solution.
-There are, however, three essential elements:
+These are the two most common questions when it comes to ROAS.
+In both cases, there’s no one-size-fits-all solution.
+However, there are three factors that determine success:

 - Attributing performance correctly